MrKoopaKiller/FileRenamer/README.md

 The docker volume and environment variables must be used in `docker run` command:

+`DEST_PATH` is the path inside the container where the script will look for files to rename.
+The other variables are used to send an email that contais all files renamed.

+In the example below, the directory `/myfiles/data` will be mounted into the container in the path `/data`.

+FileRenamer will rename recursively all file extensions in `/data` directory.

 ```
 docker run -v /myfiles/data:/data \
   --env DEST_PATH=/data \